main menu

 do keloids hurt?

-do keloids go away?
+do keloids go away on their own?

 the revelus commitment